 I like to bring along a thermos of hot chocolate.
 You can either bring this along on your hike or just leave it in the car for when you finish.
 Odds are you will not be stopping and lounging around to have a snack since there is snow and ice everywhere.
-That means that most of our winter hikes are shorter and then we have a nice, warm cup of hot chocolate at the car as a treat.
+Most of our winter hikes are shorter and then we have a nice, warm cup of hot chocolate at the car as a treat.

 Wear Mittens, Not Gloves!

 I know that sometimes tiny, little gloves look cute, but they are simply not always practical for kids.
 Gloves can be hard to put on little hands and fingers.
 Then they often easily fall off when kids play in snow.

 A better option is to get mittens for your kids.
 They are easier to put on, and many of them will come up the wrist or arm farther so they won’t fall off or let snow get into them.
 They are also warmer than gloves since the fingers are all together.

 The best solution we found was to buy mittens with sleeves that went up to the elbows.
 That keeps our kids hands warm and free of snow.